NickBKeenan/ZLFP10Thermostat/README.md

 There are two wires going to the temperature sensor on the unit.
 One is connected to ground.
 The other one is cut and connected to a PWM pin (pin 9 by default) with the capacitor between the pin and ground.

 On the ZLFP10 controller board there is a 5V pin that is used to power the Arduino.
 You also need attachments to the Modbus pins, and the ground that is next to them.

+Still to do:
+* Support for cooling mode
+* Add detection of change of setpoint or heating/cooling mode